 Linda Hallam Bailey B.A.
 M.A.(Ed.)
 Dip.Couns.Reg.BACP

-I am Linda Hallam Bailey, one of two counsellors who work for Sunnybank Counselling, a private practice based in Brixworth and Mawsley, Northamptonshire.
-These rural locations are quiet, secluded and private.
+I am Linda Hallam Bailey.
+I work in a private practice from Mawsley Village, Northamptonshire.
+This rural location is quiet, secluded and private.

 My counselling experience has involved working with adults of all ages facing relationship difficulties and a range of mental health issues.
 I have also worked with young adults both as a teacher and counsellor.